 Shop around:

 The beauty of the insurance market is there are many, many players.
 If one declines to renew your policy, you have the opportunity to jump ship.
 This is also why it’s important to look at several insurers in your initial search for homeowners or auto insurance.
 You can start by taking stock of reputable providers available in your state.
-If you’ve gone through several providers and still can’t find coverage (maybe you live in a high-risk area), you can contact your state bureau for other options, including a Fair Access to Insurance Requirements (FAIR) plan.
-These were designed to cover those who have little control over their scenario and still can’t find insurance.
-Do note, though, that FAIR plans are not offered in every state, and because they assume higher levels of risk than most providers, these plans are more expensive.
+If you’ve gone through several providers and still can’t find coverage (maybe you live in a high‑risk area), ask your regulator about residual market options.
+FAIR Plans and similar mechanisms operate in most states but differ in scope and cost (NAIC: Residual Market Mechanisms).
+Examples include the fire‑only California FAIR Plan (often paired with a separate wrap policy), statewide last‑resort carriers like Florida Citizens and Louisiana Citizens, coastal wind‑only pools such as TWIA (Texas, with a 5% average rate increase effective 2025), and FAIR Plans in states like New York (NYPIUA) and Massachusetts (MPIUA).
+Some states are adding backstops for wildfire risks (e.g., Colorado program updates via the Colorado Division of Insurance).
+Do note, though, that FAIR plans are not offered in every state, coverage is often more limited than a standard HO‑3, and total cost can be higher — especially after adding companion policies or considering potential assessments/surcharges in certain programs.

 The bottom line